 139. Sharing: Write about sharing something with someone else.

-140. Cactus: Write from the viewpoint of a cactus – what’s it like to live in the dessert or have a “prickly personality”?
+140. Cactus: Write from the viewpoint of a cactus.
+What’s it like to live in the desert or have a prickly personality?

 141. It’s a Sign: Have you seen any interesting road signs lately?

 142. Furniture: Write about a piece of furniture in your home.